crutcher/crutcher.github.io-source/source/Tapestry/index.md

 | abs([3, -4])    | [3, 4] |

 An example of a higher dimensional tensor can be found in a batch of images.
-Suppose we have 100 RGB images, each 256 x 256 pixels, each pixel containing 3 values (the red, green, and blue values of RGB).
+Suppose we have a tensor `X`, containing 10 million RGB images, each 256 x 256 pixels, each pixel containing 3 values (the red, green, and blue values of RGB).
 It would be natural to represent this batch as a tensor, though we might choose to do so in different ways:

-* `[100, 256, 256, 3]` - as batch, height, width, and color channel.
+* `[10_000_000, 256, 256, 3]` - as batch, height, width, and color channel.
-* `[100, 3, 256, 256]` - as batch, color channel, height, and width.
+* `[10_000_000, 3, 256, 256]` - as batch, color channel, height, and width.

+Assuming a byte-valued tensor with values ranging from 0 to 255; this tensor would be 32 TB of data.
+Suppose we wished to convert the byte valued 0 - 255 `X` to a float16 (2 bytes) valued 0 - 1.0 `Y` tensor;
+Abstractly, this is as simple to describe as `Y := float(X) / 255.0`; but `Y` is 62 TB of data.
+Where do we put the input data?
+Where does the output data go?
+How do we manage the conversions?
+And how do we get there from `Y := float(X) / 255.0`?

 Tapestry allows us to describe mathematical operations that are relatively simple to author, but may describe very large amounts of data and operations.
 However, implementing these operations requires orchestrating many data transfers and batched operations, which can be difficult and inefficient.

-For instance, say we have a tensor `X` containing 10 million RGB images, each 1024 x 1024; and we'd like to convert it from integer valued pixels (`0 - 255`) to floating point valued pixels (`0.0 - 1.0`) and store it in a tensor `Y`.
-Abstractly, this is as simple as `Y := float(X) / 255.0`; but `X` is 32 TB of data, and `Y`, using something like `float16`, is 62 TB of data.

 The cost of implementing large distributed mathematics dominates the costs of modern AI and computational modeling.
 This is true for applications such as fluid flow or weather simulation and protein modeling.
 Both the development costs of